Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of Florida

-UF requires all UAS operations on campus to be approved by Office of Research and Environmental Health & Safety.
-University operates drone research program with designated testing areas.
+UF requires all UAS (unmanned aircraft systems) operations on campus to be approved by the Office of Research and Environmental Health & Safety division.
+The university operates an active drone research program with support from EH&S.

-Restrictions: Pre-approval required for all flights.
-Ben Hill Griffin Stadium TFR during Gators football games.
+Restrictions: Pre-approval required for all campus drone flights.
+Ben Hill Griffin Stadium has TFR during Gators football games (off-campus but relevant to UF flight operations).
+No recreational drone use without authorization.

 Florida State University

-FSU restricts drone operations on campus to approved research and university-authorized activities only.
-Doak Campbell Stadium TFR during football games.
+FSU restricts drone operations on campus to approved research activities and university-authorized operations only.
+Doak Campbell Stadium has TFR during football games.

 University of Miami